128technology/docs/docs/intro_installation_bootable_media.md

 ### Install a Second HA Node for the Conductor

 If there is a second node for Conductor HA, install the system using the same process beginning with [Installing the ISO](intro_installation_bootable_media.md#installing-the-iso) and ending at [Initialize 128T](intro_installation_bootable_media.md#initialize-the-128t-node) step 2.
-From Step 2, perform the following:
+From step 2, perform the following:

-1. When prompted for `What kind of Conductor node is this?` Select the **2nd HA Node** option.
+1. When prompted for `What kind of Conductor node is this?` Select the **2nd HA Node**.

   ![2nd HA Node Setup](/img/initializer_Serial4cHANode.png)